Working in the Community

 If you’re selected for our prestigious full-tuition M.Ed. fellowship, you will:

-- Serve 25 hours a week at your placement site while taking graduate courses in the summer and on afternoons and evenings throughout the academic year
+- One-year fellows will complete a nine-month field-based experience in a partner school, college, or community-based organization, serving 25 hours a week at your placement site, while taking graduate courses in the summer and on afternoons and evenings throughout the academic year.

-- Earn your 36-credit M.Ed. in Community Engagement in one year, tuition free
+- Earn your 36-credit M.Ed. in Community Engagement tuition free.

 This program focuses on diversity and social justice, community development, and organizational change.
 Students gain a broad understanding of civic engagement in the nonprofit sector, including trends, theoretical models, and best practices.
 This versatile degree will prepare students for outreach and partnership work in schools, colleges, and community organizations.